The WSIB will authorize home modifications to facilitate independent living when a worker sustains a permanent total disability/severe impairment.

 - deterioration in physical condition

-- worker requires medical/attendant care not available in present locale.
+- worker requires medical/attendant care that is not available in present locale.

-Home modifications may also be provided to surviving spouses, see 20-02-04, Work Transition Plans for Surviving Spouses.
+Home modifications may also be provided to surviving spouses, see 20-02-04, Return-to-Work Plans for Surviving Spouses.

 The home to be modified must be the worker's principal residence.